There are over 50 species worldwide in the Mustelidae family. In North America, there are only 11 species.

 The family of Mustelidae consists of some of the most diverse groups of carnivores; however, they do have similarities.

 Male members are generally larger than females.
 Their fur is either spotted, striped, or colored.

-The body of most members of the family is generally long and thin, although the wolverine and badger is larger and stockier.
+The body of most members of the family is generally long and thin, although the wolverine and badger are larger and stockier.
 Most species have short ears and limbs.

 Mustelids are diurnal or nocturnal and live in crevices and burrows.
 Many members of the family sit up to look around.

 Being carnivores, mustelids mainly eat other animals.
 Some occasionally feed on plants, and some are omnivorous.
 They have great senses of sight and hearing but hunt by smell.

-Mustelids have anal glands which secrete in a defensive measure.
+Mustelids have anal glands that secrete in a defensive measure.
 Skunks were once members of this family but have now been recategorized.

 Mustelids have been around since the early Oligocene in North America.

 The American badger is one of many carnivorous North American mammals.
 Their color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.